 Digital media and high-speed internet connectivity are indeed making the world a smaller place.
-Naturally, with greater accessibility to brands and businesses worldwide, the customer has a plethora of options at their disposal.
+Naturally, with greater accessibility to brands and businesses worldwide, customer has a plethora of options at their disposal.
 This means merely capturing their attention will not be enough, especially for B2B marketers.
-The time has come for marketers involved in business-to-business marketing to deep dive into other more reliant marketing avenues.
+The time has come for marketers involved in B2B marketing to deep dive into other more reliant marketing avenues.

 For digital marketing personnel, account-based marketing is the next big thing to watch, and experts believe that ABM will revolutionize B2B marketing in the near future.
 But even the increasingly popular approach of account-based marketing needs a platform that can support a brand’s campaigns, leading it up the road to success.
 This is exactly where HubSpot’s marketing automation platform can help a B2B ABM campaign.
-Read on to find out how you can use HubSpot to run account-based marketing campaigns for your business successfully.
+Read on to find out how you can use HubSpot to run ABM marketing campaigns for your business successfully.

 Before we dive any further into using HubSpot for running ABM campaigns, let’s quickly understand what account marketing is.
 Simply put, account-based marketing is a funnel-based approach that will zero in on accounts with the highest potential of closing and will focus their marketing efforts through targeted marketing strategies on those accounts.
 Essentially, account-based marketing uses data analytics to drive its marketing strategies and initiate personalization at scale.